 The Gypsum Hills (also known as the Gyp Hills) are a region of rolling hills, mesas, canyons and buttes in central Kansas, just north of the Oklahoma border.
 The area has many red cedar trees and the ground contains iron oxide or rust, hence one of the area's other names, the Red Hills.

-Much of the most interesting scenery in along dirt roads on the open range.
-But, if you are unwilling to leave the paved highways, you may still enjoy the drive and views along US Highway 160 between Coldwater and Medicine Lodge, and south along US Highway 281.
-The state of Kansas has designated the 42 mile route, from Coldwater to Medicine Lodge, the Gypsum Hills Scenic Byway.
+Much of the interesting scenery in along dirt roads on the open range.
+If you are unwilling to leave the paved highways, you may still enjoy the drive and views along US Highway 160 between Coldwater and Medicine Lodge, and south along US Highway 281.
+The state of Kansas has designated the 42 mile route from Coldwater to Medicine Lodge, the Gypsum Hills Scenic Byway.

 A drive along this route is likely to be rewarded with glimpses of pheasant, deer, raccoons and other wildlife.